James-VT/MS1_Handleigh_Hall/README.md

 * The font used throughout is Roboto, a google fonts font, and sans-serif is used as the backup for if Roboto cannot load.
 [Roboto.](https://fonts.google.com/specimen/Roboto#standard-styles)

 ## Index/home page
+* Background image is an open-source image.
+[Photo by Yaosheng Zheng on Unsplash](https://unsplash.com/photos/mpGz-JBOnZU)

 * Background image is from Wikipedia.
 [Link and licence.](https://commons.wikimedia.org/wiki/File:Lodge_Park,_Gloucestershire,_May_2016_side_view.jpg)

 ## Find Us page